SAML-Toolkits/ruby-saml/README.md

 i.e. it provides a means for managing authorization initialization and confirmation requests from identity providers.

-SAML authorization is a two step process and you are expected to implement support for both.
+SAML authorization is a two-step process and you are expected to implement support for both.

 We created a demo project for Rails 4 that uses the latest version of this library:
 [ruby-saml-example](https://github.com/saml-toolkits/ruby-saml-example)